kainegwork/Cybersecurity-Portfolio/Windows-Troubleshooting/README.md

-\### What I learned
+### What I learned

-\- A service can generate a timeout error even if it later starts and runs normally.
+- A service can generate a timeout error even if it later starts and runs normally.

-\- Checking both \*\*service status\*\* and \*\*startup type\*\* gives a better picture than looking at one value alone.
+- Checking both **service status** and **startup type** gives a better picture than looking at one value alone.

-\- Verifying the executable path can help confirm that the expected program is being launched.
+- Verifying the executable path can help confirm that the expected program is being launched.

-\- Not every logged error needs immediate remediation if the service is currently healthy and the problem is not recurring.
+- Not every logged error needs immediate remediation if the service is currently healthy and the problem is not recurring.

-\- Good troubleshooting includes knowing when not to change a working system.
+- Good troubleshooting includes knowing when not to change a working system.

-\## Overall Troubleshooting Process
+## Overall Troubleshooting Process